 Muslims have to pray at mosques five times a day and the ritual of entering a mosque requires washing your face, hands, and feet, indicating Muslim women have large demands for cosmetics to redo their makeup every day, he explained.

 South Korean cosmetic companies have been very active in acquiring the Malaysia Halal Certification (MHC), which prohibits animal testing, added Anuar.

-In the logistics industry, halal designates how food is stored and transported to prevent contamination, while tourism can be tailored to meet Muslim needs, such as having a halal-certified kitchen, separate swimming pools for men and women.
+In the logistics industry, halal designates how food is stored and transported to prevent contamination, while tourism can be tailored to meet Muslim needs, such as having a halal-certified kitchen, and separate swimming pools for men and women.

-The advantage of investing in halal products are it can be used by both Muslims and non-Muslims and has attracted more ethical consumers that are conscious about whether the products they are using are eco-friendly, animal-friendly, or are made with child labor, added Abd Rahman.
+The advantage of investing in halal products is they can be used by both Muslims and non-Muslims and have attracted more ethical consumers that are conscious about whether the products they are using are eco-friendly, animal-friendly, or made with child labor, added Abd Rahman.

 You must be logged in to post a comment.